pnlbwh/pnlpipe/README.md

     ./pnlpipe std init

-This has the pipeline's default parameters.
+This makes a parameter file with the pipeline's default parameters.
 For the `std` pipeline, the most important ones are the input keys, `inputDwiKey`, `inputT1Key`, etc. These are the keys the pipeline uses to find its input data, by looking up their paths in `pnlpipe_config.INPUT_KEYS`.
 For example, `inputDwiKey: [dwi]` means that the pipeline will find its DWI input by looking up 'dwi' in `INPUT_KEYS`.
 Likewise, `inputT1Key: [t1]` means that the pipeline will find its T1w input by looking up 't1' in `INPUT_KEYS`.
+The reason it is done this way is that if you happen to reorganize your data, you just have to update your `pnlpipe_config.INPUT_KEYS`, and your parameters remain the same.

 Another important field is `caseid`; the default is `./caselist.txt`, which means the pipeline will look in that file to find the case ids you want to use